Accumulating Evidence for the Associated Production of a New Higgs Boson at the Large Hadron Collider: Analysis and Results

-As outlined in the introduction, we use CMS and ATLAS analyses of SM Higgs decays which cover (implicitly) also the search for other Higgs-like resonances from a scalar $S$ in the side bands.
-In fact, depending on the specific channel, searches can cover scalar masses ($m_S$) up to 180$\,$GeV. {However, since some searches only reach $160\,$GeV, we will use the region between 140$\,$GeV (in order to avoid overlap with SM Higgs signals) and 155\,GeV as the use of a side-band fit further reduces the range within one can search for a resonance.
-Importantly, this happens to be the mass range motivated by the multi-lepton anomalies.}
+For our analysis we use the sidebands of the SM Higgs analysis of ATLAS and CMS presented in Refs.~\cite{Sirunyan:2021ybb,ATLAS:2020pvn,Aad:2020ivc,Sirunyan:2020sum,Aad:2021qks,CMS:2018nlv,Sirunyan:2018tbk,HIGG-2018-51web}, which cover (implicitly) also the search for other Higgs-like resonances.
+In fact, depending on the specific channel, searches range up to 180$\,$GeV.
+However, since some searches only reach $160\,$GeV, we will use the region between 140$\,$GeV (to avoid overlap with SM Higgs signals) and 155\,GeV as the use of a side-band background fit further reduces the range within one can search for a resonance.
+Note that this coincides with the mass range motivated by the multi-lepton anomalies.

 Let us summarize the CMS and ATLAS searches used in our analysis: